l4zyd3v/thevillages-com_clone/README.md

 ### 1. Setup and Planning (Week 1)

-- [ ] Research thevillages.com structure, features, and functionality.
 - [x] Create GitHub repository.
 - [x] Set up GitHub Project Board with columns: **To Do**, **In Progress**, **Review/Testing**, **Done**.
 - [x] Write an initial README.md with project goals and structure.
+- [ ] Research thevillages.com structure, features, and functionality.
+- [ ] Research what to learn.

 ### 2. Back-End Implementation (Weeks 2-3)

 #### Tasks:

-- [ ] Set up server with Express or Django.
+- [ ] Set up server with Node and Express.
+- [ ] use postgresql for database:
 - [ ] Create database schema:
   - [ ] Tables/collections for real estate listings.
   - [ ] Tables/collections for user accounts.